memessingabout/memessingabout/linux-basics.md

-Linux Basics for Hackers - Quick Reference Guide (Based on Chapter 1: Getting Started with the Basics)
+# Linux Basics for Hackers - Reference Guide
+**Hacking is the most important skill set of the 21st century!**

+- **Ethical hacking** is the practice of attempting to infiltrate and exploit a system in order to find out its weaknesses and better secure it.
+- A **penetration test** is essentially a legal, commissioned hack to demonstrate the vulnerability of a firm’s network and systems.

+#### Why Linux?
+- Open source: The source code is available to change and manipulate as needed.
+- Transparent: All working parts are visible and can be manipulated.
+- Granular control: Everything can be controlled by the terminal at the most macro level.
+Scripting is simple and effective
+- Most hacking tools are written for linux.
+- The future belongs to linux/unix.

+### Chapter 1: Getting started with the basics
 1. Key Linux Concepts
 Terminology
 Binaries: Executable files (e.g., /usr/bin/ps, /usr/sbin/aircrack-ng).